lankabelgezogen/nnunet-angio-infer/README.md

 }
 ```

+\*\*CTA TopCoW model was first trained on the ImageCAS dataset, then fine-tuned using the TopCoW 2024 dataset.

 ## Datasets

 The released models were trained on publicly available datasets.
 If you use the pretrained models, please cite the relevant dataset publications listed below.